 Set The Scene

 Once you’ve opened up a dialogue with yourself and your space, it’s time to fill your home with tangible duality pointing its arrow toward love.
 A bed that’s accessible from both sides is “a must” says James, as well as two matching bed-side tables offering a place for another’s belongings to rest.
 Overall, when calling in love or lust, things should show up in the room in pairs.
-Other ways to energetically invite romance in is with beautiful clean bedsheets, caramel-like lighting that flatters, and enticing scents like rose or tuberose.
+Other ways to energetically invite romance in: clean bedsheets, flattering lighting, and enticing scents like rose or tuberose.

 “Can rearranging my home (and my underwear drawer) heat up my love life?”